Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - Unable to complete profile autofill until I can implement account creation and login.
 Unable to do so with base user login as of right now.
  - Changed all HTML files to snake case and created HTML files/GetMapping for Report a bug and Frequently asked questions.
 Also had to add new views to the navbar on each page that uses it.
  - Going to start with creating the database and tables for FAQ and Report a bug.

+#### Update for 4/12/22
+ - Creating the database and tables for Report a bug.
+ - Running into issues with creating a second controller.
+I believe the main problem has to do with spring security causing issues.
+ - going to try moving back to an older git version of the project and starting report a bug from scratch.